 In all these cases, the 2D nature of restricted electron motion gives rise to new physical phenomena not present in three dimensions.
 The 2DCC-MIP is focused on the development of single-crystal 2D materials that can lead to transformative discoveries enabling both fundamental science and qualitatively new device functionalities at the frontiers of technology in computing, displays, and communication.

 The 2DCC-MIP is focused on advancing the synthesis of 2D materials within the context of a national user facility.
 The 2DCC is developing custom deposition tools with in-situ and real time characterization and facilities for bulk growth of chalcogenide single crystals.
 Unique capabilities are also available to simulate growth kinetics through first principles and reactive potential approach.

-REGISTRATION OPEN: MBE Growth of 2D Chalcogenides: Challenges and Opportunities
+REGISTRATION OPEN: MOCVD Growth of 2D Chalcogenides: Challenges and Opportunities

 Just announced: March 4, 2016

 The Materials Research Institute at Penn State University seeks outstanding applicants for several research associates and postdoctoral scholar positions focused on synthesis, characterization and theory/simulation of two-dimensional (2D) chalcogenide materials.